ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Not all DAP tasks have the same operational requirements, so the protocol is designed to allow implementations to reduce operational costs in certain cases.

-### Reducing Storage Requirements
+### Reducing Storage Requirements {#sharding-storage}

 In general, the Aggregators are required to keep state for tasks and all valid reports for as long as collection requests can be made for them.
 However, it is not necessary to store the complete reports.
-Each Aggregator only needs to store an aggregate share for each possible batch interval (for time-interval) or batch ID (for leader-selected), along with a flag indicating whether the aggregate share has been collected.
-This is due to the requirement that in the time-interval case, the batch interval respect the boundaries defined by the DAP parameters; and that in leader-selected case, a batch is determined entirely by a batch ID.
-(See {{batch-validation}}.)
+Each Aggregator only needs to store an aggregate share for each possible batch bucket i.e., the batch interval for time-interval or batch ID for leader-selected, along with a flag indicating whether the aggregate share has been collected.
+This is due to the requirement for queries to respect bucket boundaries.
+See {{batch-validation}}.

 However, Aggregators are also required to implement several per-report checks that require retaining a number of data artifacts.
 For example, to detect replay